donapieppo/nms-on-rails/README.md

 ```
 bundle exec rake NmsOnRails:dns:update
 ```

-reads domain records with axfr query (the dns server has to allow them).
+reads domain records with axfr query (the dns server has to answer `dig axfr`, for example in bind your rails server should be in `allow-recursion` hosts).

 ### SNMP